Tommy Robinson UK rally “draws 3 MILLION”, Trump Launches Investigation of Left - SF633

 There are no political parties that represent the majority of people.

-At the march this weekend to unite the kingdom, there are of course patriotic folk who will be affiliated with the right, who will be condemned as racists for celebrating and campaigning for a degree, a modicum of control in their country.
+At the march this weekend to unite the kingdom, there are, of course, patriotic folk who will be affiliated with the right who will be condemned as racists for celebrating and campaigning for a degree, a modicum of control in their country.

-There were also counter-protesters, as is always the case these days, who claim that these folks have no right to protest and that they're well no, they have the right to protest.
+There were also counter-protesters, as is always the case these days, who claim that these folks have no right to protest and that they're, well, no, they have the right to protest.

 I'm sure they're not making that claim, but that they're lacking in decency and compassion.

-We sent um reporters actually there.
+We sent reporters actually there.

-Mumate Joe, he went to report on the matter.
+My mate Joe, he went to report on the matter.

-What's interesting about this is that whether it's the people that are affiliated with nationalism and patriotism, or the people that are affiliated with the rights of migrants.
+What's interesting about this is that whether it's the people that are affiliated with nationalism and patriotism or the people that are affiliated with the rights of migrants.

-And by the way, of course, as a Christian, being compassionate to vulnerable people is well, there's nothing more important that you can be doing, actually, other than loving God.
+And by the way, of course, as a Christian, being compassionate to vulnerable people is, well, there's nothing more important that you can be doing, actually, other than loving God.